Floer theory and flips: Fukaya bimodules

-\section{Fukaya bimodules}
+\chapter{Fukaya bimodules}

-Floer cohomology is, in a certain sense we describe next, invariant under Hamiltonian perturbation.
-Namely there exists an \ainfty bimodule for pairs of Lagrangians equipped with a Hamiltonian perturbation so that the perturbed Lagrangians intersect cleanly, that is isomorphic to the bimodule for the Fukaya algebra if the Lagrangians are identical and whose homotopy type is independent of the choice of Hamiltonian.
-In particular, if a Lagrangian brane is displaceable by a Hamiltonian diffeomorphism then this implies that the Floer cohomology for any element of the Maurer-Cartan moduli space vanishes.
+Floer cohomology in the Morse model is invariant under Hamiltonian perturbation, as in the various models described in Fukaya-Oh-Ohta-Ono \cite{fooo}.
+In this section we construct, by counting treed Hamiltonian-perturbed pseudoholomorphic strips, a {\em Fukaya bimodule} for pairs of Lagrangians equipped with a Hamiltonian perturbation such that the perturbed Lagrangians intersect cleanly.
+The Fukaya bimodule is isomorphic to the bimodule for the Fukaya algebra if the Lagrangians are identical.
+The homotopy type of the Fukaya bimodule is independent of the choice of Hamiltonian.
+In particular, if a Lagrangian brane is displaceable by a Hamiltonian diffeomorphism then the Floer cohomology for any element of the Maurer-Cartan moduli space vanishes.
+This shows that the version of the Floer cohomology used in this paper is strong enough to deduce standard conclusions about Hamiltonian displaceability.

-\subsection{\ainfty bimodules}
+\section{\ainfty bimodules}